solutionexchange/TemplateDependenceChecker/README.md

   - Which one is not assigned at all.
   - The number of active instances of the content class

-The report looks like the following:
+The report looks like the following block.
+This block repeats for each project:

 ```
 Project: <Name of the connected project>

 <Name of the 1st template>: -
 <Name of the 2nd template >: Assigned to <Number> project variants

+<Name of language variant 1>: <Number> Instances
-<Number> Instances
+<Name of language variant 2>: <Number> Instances
 ```

 (The "-" after the first template means that it is not assigned).